Glycyrrhiza glabra l. Family: Fabaceae

 licorice, sweet root

-Licorice is a herbaceous perennial.
-It’s grown in southeastern Europe and western
+Licorice is a perennial herb.
+It’s mostly grown in Greece, Turkey, and western Asia.

-Asia.
 It’s been used since ancient times as a flavoring agent.
-It’s also been used
+It’s also been used as an

 The medicinal parts of the plant are the unpeeled dried roots and runners, and the